rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-Second, import the firebase object from the firebase node package which you have already installed in the very beginning on the command line.
-Afterward, initialize it, if it isn't initialized already, with the config object.
+Second, import the firebase object from the firebase node package which you have already installed in the very beginning of this tutorial.
+Afterward, initialize it, if it isn't already initialized, with the configuration object.

 {{< highlight javascript "hl_lines=1 12 13 14" >}}
 import * as firebase from 'firebase';